FaceTime Like a Pro

 The feature is turned off by default.
 If you want to enable it, you can head to:

-So, if you’ve ever found yourself stuck with 5% battery and no charger in sight, this feature might be the quiet little upgrade you didn’t know you needed.
+So, if you’ve ever found yourself stuck with 5% battery and no charger in sight, this feature is the quiet little upgrade you can now count on.

 Related articles worth reading: